-Turnover comprises the value of electricity transmission services and facilities provided during the year.
-Turnover includes the transmission revenue earned as provided to the System Operator.
+Turnover comprises the value of electricity distribution services and facilities provided during the year.
+Turnover includes an estimate of the value of electricity distribution services provided to customers between the date of the last meter reading and the year end.
 In addition, turnover is also recognised on the value of customer contributions towards new connections, diversions and modifications to existing networks that occurred in the year.

-Where the Company has an ongoing obligation to provide services (through connections), revenues are recognised as the service is performed and amounts billed in advance are treated as deferred income and excluded from current revenue.
+Where the Company has an ongoing obligation to provide services, revenues are recognised as the service is performed and amounts billed in advance are treated as deferred income and excluded from current revenue.
+For network connections activity from 1 April 2014, the revenue recognition rules of IFRIC 18 have been applied as a result of the transition to FRS 101.
+Income is recognised on completion of the associated capital works.